InfinityTwo/tp/docs/UserGuide.md

 1. Copy the file to the folder you want to use as the _home folder_ for your StaffSync.

-1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar staffSync.jar` command to run the application.<br>
+1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar addressbook.jar` command to run the application.<br>

    Alternatively, you can double-click the jar file to run the application (though we do not officially support it).

    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

-1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** or **`?`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

    * `list ph` : Lists all potential hires.

-   * `employee n/John Doe p/81234567 e/pohjunkang@gmail.com a/21 Lower Kent Ridge Rd d/Department of communications and informatics r/Head of communications and Informatics ced/01-01-2021` : Adds an employee named `John Doe` to StaffSync.
+   * `employee n/John Doe p/81234567 a/21 Lower Kent Ridge Rd e/pohjunkang@gmail.com d/Department of communications and informatics r/Head of communications and Informatics ced/01-01-2021` : Adds an employee named `John Doe` to StaffSync.

    * `delete ph 1` : Deletes the 1st potential hire shown in the current list.